 I had a positive experience taking LDN.
 I had to start at a very low dose because the standard dose triggered too strong of an immune response, otherwise known as a “herx” effect.
 Taken at low doses, it improved my digestion, sleep and overall well-being.
 The only reason I stopped taking it is because of the cost.
 It’s not covered by insurance, and was $100 per month.
 I know of a doctor who has been taking it daily for years, claims it’s helped inflammation, and has no plans of stopping.

 Why organic may matter

 There is no conclusive scientific data about the effects of pesticides and GMO’s on the microbiome or gut lining.
-It could take many years to access that wisdom.
-Considering the heavy duty pesticides used in America are definitely linked to diseases like cancer, I’d say better safe than sorry and opt for organic, at least for the dirty dozen.
+It could take many years of studies until the public has access to accurate data.
+Considering the heavy duty pesticides used in America are linked to diseases like cancer, and studies in Europe showed a connection between GMO’s and tumor growths, I’d say better safe than sorry and opt for organic, at least for the dirty dozen.

 This post contains some affiliate links to items I’ve purchased.